![]() Astronautical Science, JAXA, JAPAN on Feb. 29, 2008.

 A number of reports have been produced on the electromagnetic phenomena associated with earthquakes, such

-charged particle precipitation.
-The number of reports on TEC changes with seismicity have also increased rapidly in
+as ULF/ELF/VLF emissions, air glow increase, changes of electron density and temperature in the ionosphere and charged particle precipitation.
+The number of reports on TEC changes with seismicity have also increased rapidly in the recent years.

 It is still uncertain, however, that how the earthquakes influence the ionosphere and by what mechanism.